creativehkim/recipe-app/README.md

-# Recipe Search React App
+# Recipe Genie - Recipe Search React App

 This is a recipe search app using React and Edamam Recipe Database API.